 Our research agenda

-The world of work changing fast – from how and where we work, the diversity of the workplace and the nature of the work we do.
+The world of work is changing fast – from how and where we work, the diversity of the workplace and the nature of the work we do.
 We provide evidence-based actionable insights about the many people-related challenges facing organisations and employees.
 By openly sharing our findings and resources we can help improve the experience of work.

 During the next 12 months, we’re looking at the following areas: